aerospike/aerolab/docs/usage/basic/clients.md

   tools          aerospike-tools
-  ams            prometheus and grafana for AMS; for exporter see: cluster add exporter vscode         launch a VSCode IDE client trino          launch a Trino server (use 'client attach trino' to get Trino shell) elasticsearch  deploy elasticsearch with the es connector for aerospike rest-gateway   deploy a rest-gateway client machine
+  ams            prometheus and grafana for AMS; for exporter see: cluster add exporter vscode         launch a VSCode IDE client trino          launch a Trino server (use 'attach trino' to get Trino shell) elasticsearch  deploy elasticsearch with the es connector for aerospike rest-gateway   deploy a rest-gateway client machine
 ```